i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-webpack-svg-sprite/README.md

 # Module `flamingo-carotene-webpack-svg-sprite`
-This module simplifies the setup, generating and using svg sprites for icons in the flamingo-carotene environment.
-During the build step of flamingo-carotene we use [external-svg-sprite-loader](https://github.com/Karify/external-svg-sprite-loader) webpack module to extract all required svg files into an single svg sprite.
+This module simplifies the setup, generating and using svg sprites for icons in the Flamingo Carotene environment.
+During the build step of Flamingo Carotene we use [external-svg-sprite-loader](https://github.com/Karify/external-svg-sprite-loader) webpack module to extract all required svg files into an single svg sprite.

 ## How to setup